University of North Texas Health Science Center-Texas College of Osteopathic Medicine - UNTHSC-TCOM

 Curricular Offerings

-The pre-clinical curriculum (Years 1 and 2) includes systems-based courses along with parallel delivery of medical practice and professional identity and health system practice courses.
+The pre-clinical curriculum (Years 1 and 2) includes systems-based courses along with parallel delivery of medical practice as well as professional identity and health system practice courses.
 The systems-based courses are delivered via a “two-pass” approach where the first pass focuses on normal structure and function of various body systems and the second pass addresses diseases organized by patient presentation.

-- The Professional Identity and Health Systems Practice courses develop learner’s competencies in communication, professionalism, practice-based learning and improvement, and systems-based practice to help TCOM graduates change the way healthcare is delivered.
+The Professional Identity and Health Systems Practice courses develop learner’s competencies in innovation, ethics, policy, professionalism, practice-based learning and improvement, and systems-based practice to help TCOM graduates change the way healthcare is delivered.

 Preparatory/Postbaccalaureate Programs Offered

-School of Biomedical Sciences Master of Medical Sciences Program
+College of Biomedical and Translational Sciences Master of Medical Sciences Program

 Special Programs